samyipsh/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in the contact list.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+### Showing Person : `show`

+Shows the specified person's full contact information in a separate window

+Format: `show Index`

+*Index must be the index that is in the currently visible list.

+Examples:
+*`show 1` will show the full details of the person with the specified index.
 ## Tagging features

 TODO: Elaborate on use cases of tagging features.
 Add tips for each command.